beegee115/masks/index.md

 > “It has been recognized by “Advanced Filtration Manufacturers Association (AFMA)” that advanced materials used in face mask filtration should not be washed due to the material damage and decrease in filtration quality.”

-Based on the “Microwave generated steam” method described in the above-linked CDC document, I’m testing this out by mircowaving my own Filti filter for 2 mins with a mug of hot water to create steam.
+Based on the “Microwave generated steam” method described in the above-linked CDC document and also tested out by [this lab](https://mbio.asm.org/content/11/3/e00997-20#F3), I’m mircowaving my own Filti filter for 2 mins over a glass pan of water to create steam.
 I don’t know if this meets the exact specifications of the CDC test and **I am not saying that this will sanitize your filter**.

 Your absolute best bet is to throw away the used one and use a fresh filter.
 It’s up to you to decide how much risk you want to take.
 (Please don’t microwave the whole mask, especially if you have a nose wire inserted!)

 **THAT LAST SENTENCE IS WORTH REPEATING.
 IN ALL CAPS.**